hillswor/squatch-spotter-server/README.md

 The app is currently comprised of the following routes found in app.py:

 ```
-GET "/"
+GET "/users"
 ```
-Displays a welcome message.
+Displays all users.
 ```
 POST "/users"
 ```